filecash/filecash-docs/docs/reference/glossary.md

 ## Fault

-When a [storage miner](#storage-miner) fails to complete [Window Proof-of-Spacetime](#window-proof-of-spacetime-windowpost) for a given sector, the Filecoin network registers a _fault_ for that sector, and the miner is [_slashed_](#slash).
+When a [storage miner](#storage-miner) fails to complete [Window Proof-of-Spacetime](#window-proof-of-spacetime-windowpost) for a given sector, the Filecash network registers a _fault_ for that sector, and the miner is [_slashed_](#slash).
 If a storage miner does not resolve the fault quickly, the network assumes they have abandoned their commitment.

-## Filecoin
+## Filecash

-The term _Filecoin_ is used generically to refer to the Filecoin project, protocol, and network.
+The term _Filecash_ is used generically to refer to the Filecash project, protocol, and network.

 ## Gas